 This is what we built RapidEye for.
 Our system processes inspection videos and compares them against baseline records automatically.
 It flags changes, whether that’s actual damage or staging drift or a missing item.
 Property managers get a report of what changed without having to watch hours of footage.

-We've processed over a million photos for a single client already.
+We’ve processed over a million photos for a single client already.
 The same technology works with video.
 The goal is making comprehensive documentation practical at scale, not just theoretically possible.
+Whether it is the right call for a given operation depends on portfolio size and how it documents today, which RapidEye's fit guide lays out plainly.

 What This Means for Luxury Property Managers

-If you're managing high-end rentals, the inspection approach that works for standard portfolios probably isn't enough.
+If you’re managing high-end rentals, the inspection approach that works for standard portfolios probably isn’t enough.
 Higher-value items mean higher documentation requirements.
 Curated staging means you need baseline comparison, not just damage detection.
 And the volume of turnovers means you need automation to actually review everything.
+For a plain read on whether a tool like RapidEye fits your operation, see when to use it and when not to.

 The luxury market is growing faster than the rest of the STR industry.
 Properties that justify serious documentation effort are becoming a bigger share of the market.
 Building systems that match those stakes isn’t optional anymore.